zhang-xiaoru/zhang-xiaoru.github.io/_pages/Academic Experiences.md

 ------------------
 I have been working on quantum optics research at ___MOE Key Laboratory for Nonequilibrium Synthesis and Modulation of Condensed Matter___ in XJTU, advised by Prof. Pei Zhang.
-My research focused on the properties of Orbital Angular Momentum (OAM) of light and its application in condensed matter physics, quantum information science, optical image, etc. My recent project study, the Rotational Doppler Effect of OAM light, proposed an efficient mode detection and demultiplexing design.
+My research focused on the properties of Orbital Angular Momentum (OAM) of light and its application in condensed matter physics, quantum information science, optical image, etc. My recent project study, the rotational Doppler effect (RDE) of cylindrical vector beam (CVB), proposed an efficient mode detection and demultiplexing design for CVB.
+Learn more about my research through [here](https://zhang-xiaoru.github.io/Research/).

+* Proposed a complete analysis of CVB based on the rotational Doppler effect, enabling simultanious measurment on both topological charge and phase parameters of CVB.
+* Separate two CVB modes with opposite spiral phase, which is usually degenerated in beating signal, through phase shift in intensity.

 Undergraduate Research Programe(Jan.2021--Jun.2021), Texas A&M University, &emsp; Advisor: <a href="https://physics.tamu.edu/directory/m-suhail-zubairy/" target="_blank">M. Suhail Zubairy</a>
 ---

 ----------------------
 I have participated an undergraduate research programe at ***Texas A&M University***, where the participatants usually got the chance to study and carry out research for 1 or 2 semester.
 However, due to the effect of the on going COVID-19 pandamic, I took course at TAMU online and registered a reading course with Prof. M. Suhail Zubairy instead of research credit.
-During the course, I read Prof. Zubairy's new book _QUantum Mechanics for Beginners--with application to quantum communication and quantum computing (Oxford University Press, 2020)_ and assigned research pappers.
+During the course, I read Prof. Zubairy's new book _Quantum Mechanics for Beginners--with application to quantum communication and quantum computing (Oxford University Press, 2020)_ and assigned research pappers.
 I also conducted a project in direct quantum communication protocol.
-Learn more about my research through here.
+Learn more about my research through [here](https://zhang-xiaoru.github.io/Research/).